ozairs/apigateway/_deploy/README.md

 3. The screenshot below defines the actions performed as part of the API Assembly:
     ![alt](./images/api_assembly.jpg)

-You skip to the next section if your planning to use the existing DataPower configuration, otherwise follow the instructions below to package your own configuration:
+You can skip to the next section if your planning to use the existing DataPower configuration in the `_deploy` folder; otherwise follow the instructions below to package your own configuration:

+**Note**: These instructions assume you have already setup and deployed APIs using the API Connect LTE environment.

-1. Use the DataPower instance from API Connet LTE environment.
+1. Use the DataPower instance from API Connect LTE environment.
 Login to the DataPower UI running at `https://127.0.0.1:9091/` with credentials `admin/admin`, and select the `apiconnect` domain.
 2. Export your DataPower configuration using the DataPower UI.
 In the home page, select **Export Configuration**.
 3. Make sure that **Export configuration and files from the current domain** is selected and click **Next**.
 4. Under **Objects**, select **API Gateway**, and the existing `apiconnect` object.
 Leave the remaining options at their default values and click the **>** button.
     ![alt](images/export_DP_config.jpg)
 5. Click **Next** and follow the prompts to download and save the file to your workstation.

-6. You will need to manually copy files from your configuration or re-create them with the same name.
+**Note**: Certificates are not included in the export package.
+You will need to manually copy these certificate files from your configuration or re-create them with the same name in your target environment.
 Since certificates should be unique across each environment, its a best practice to create the files again when deploying into your target environment.

 ## Step 2.
 Package for Deployment on Standalone DataPower

 In this section, you will prepare the DataPower configuration for deployment into a standalone DataPower gateway for Docker.

 1. Examine the structure of the folder.
-Note that you will need to include certificates **referenced** from your exported configuration since a DataPower export does not include certificate files.
+Note that you will need to manually include certificates **referenced** from your exported configuration since a DataPower export does not include certificate files.
     ```
     |-- _deploy
         |-- apigateway